Dog Eye Problems

 Daily eye inspections will alert an owner of tearing changes in their dog.

-Hereditary eye problems to be aware of that affect many breeds are cataracts, glaucoma, and
+Hereditary eye problems to be aware of that affect many breeds are:

 This is one of the signs associated with glaucoma, a very serious, potentially blinding condition which